2ez4ai/2ez4ai.github.io/_posts/2021-04-18-GoldSeeker.md

 **Third Person Camera**: the control for the main character would also affect the **camera** since they are grouped.
 More over, it also supports an independently way to control the camera, by using the right click of a mouse (the right joystick of a controller) as the input of the camera's rotation.
 I also implemented a naive **lock-on** mechanic.
 I made it by adding the move input of the player as a factor to the rotation input of the camera, because I want a smooth lock-on rather than in a brutal way.

 **Enemies**: they now three status: idle, patrol, and attack.
 All the move related logic is done with `NavMeshAgent`.
 I also added an **aggro** mechanic for the enemies.
 Actually, I think the only tricky part lies in the synchronization between the logic and the animation.
-Maybe I should use `rayCast` to detect the timing.
+Maybe I should use `rayCast` to detect the timing. *Update 2020.04.20: it should be done with animation events!*

 **Skills** (attack): in fact, the normal attack for the main character is like shooting.
 It generates a prefab with `rigidBody` then we adds a velocity to it and make damage when the `OnTriggerEnter` happens.
 The special attack, sequentially generating nine swords circle the target and then converge, is quite similar but different in prefabs: more lights, more awesome, I assume.